Technology and know-how

 The Moscow Refinery is located within the metropolis — meaning improving environmental safety in production is a priority for the plant.
 Launching the innovative “Biosphere” treatment facility has increased efficiency in wastewater treatment to 99.9%.
 The Moscow Refinery has seen a three-fold reduction in its consumption of river water, with almost 80% of water used being returned to the production cycle.

-Gazprom Neft is implementing a modern automatic air-quality monitoring (AQM) system at its Moscow Refinery — the first of its kind in Russia’s refining industry.
-This system tracks operational parameters at the plant’s production facilities, transmitting data to regulatory agencies, in real time.
+Gazprom Neft has implemented a modern automatic air-quality monitoring (AQM) system at its Moscow Refinery — the first of its kind in Russia’s refining industry.
+This system tracks air-quality metrics around the plant’s key production facilities, online, transmitting data to regulatory agencies, in real time.